 What has happened so far?
-Barcelona was one of the first cities to join the campaign and has now completed two Connections Weeks as part of their campaign work.
+Barcelona was one of the first cities to join the campaign and has now completed four annual Connections Weeks.
 You can see tweets from the weeks using the hashtag #CensSenseLlar.

 *Links in Catalan can be translated through Google Translate.